 Volunteering and job opportunities are available through the Kitchen Assistant and Volunteer Programme.

-Work is also underway to create a green space within the local community by regenerating a garden area.
+The project has created a green space within the local community by regenerating a garden area.

 UK Shared Prosperity Fund supports three areas of Fresh Start’s work.